PrabuAppDev/llama-index/llama-index-agent.md

     === Calling Function ===
     Calling function: acura_manual with args: {"input": "tire pressure check frequency cold weather"}
     === Function Output ===
     Tire pressure should be checked monthly when the tires are cold.
 This means the vehicle should have been parked for at least three hours or driven less than 1 mile (1.6 km) before checking the pressure.
-Regular checks are especially important in cold weather, as temperatures can cause tire pressure to drop.
+Regular checks are especially important in cold weather, as temperatures can affect tire pressure.
     === LLM Response ===
     Tire pressure should be checked monthly, especially during cold weather.
 It's best to check the pressure when the tires are cold, meaning the vehicle should have been parked for at least three hours or driven less than 1 mile (1.6 km) before checking.
-Cold temperatures can cause tire pressure to drop, making regular checks crucial.
+Regular checks are crucial in cold weather, as temperatures can significantly affect tire pressure.

 <p style="font-size:20px">Tire pressure should be checked monthly, especially during cold weather.
 It's best to check the pressure when the tires are cold, meaning the vehicle should have been parked for at least three hours or driven less than 1 mile (1.6 km) before checking.
-Cold temperatures can cause tire pressure to drop, making regular checks crucial.</p>
+Regular checks are crucial in cold weather, as temperatures can significantly affect tire pressure.</p>

 # Agentic Architecture Overview